Stock Analysis on Net

 Mar 31, 2020 = × ×

-The analysis of the financial ratios over the specified periods reveals notable trends across profitability, efficiency, leverage, and overall return on equity.
+The financial ratios over the analyzed periods reveal distinct trends in profitability, operational efficiency, leverage, and overall returns to equity holders.

 Five-Component Disaggregation of ROE